-When it comes to products like silicone rubber gaskets and silicone seals, understanding the difference between FDA- approved and FDA- compliant can be confusing but important.
-These terms are more than just bureaucratic jargon; they impact the safety, quality, and trustworthiness of products we use daily.
+When it comes to products like silicone rubber gaskets and silicone seals, understanding the difference between FDA Approved vs. FDA Compliant Rubber is crucial.
+These terms affect the safety, quality, and trust of products used every day in food, medical, and industrial applications.

 What is FDA Approval?

-FDA-approval signifies that the U.S. Food and Drug Administration (FDA) has thoroughly evaluated a product, typically a drug, medical device, or food additive, and determined that it is safe and effective for its intended use.
+FDA approval signifies that the U.S. Food and Drug Administration (FDA) has thoroughly evaluated a product, typically a drug, medical device, or food additive, and determined that it is safe and effective for its intended use.
 The approval process involves rigorous testing, clinical trials, and a detailed review of the product’s safety and efficacy data.

 According to the FDA, only about 8% of drugs that enter clinical trials ultimately receive FDA approval.
 This highlights the stringent standards and rigorous scrutiny involved in the approval process.
 In 2022, the FDA approved 50 novel drugs, a testament to the thorough evaluation each product undergoes.